Chart Color Schemes

 Employment performance in Brassall has been below expectations when compared to most other areas nationally

-Brassall has a balanced workforce with white and blue collar jobs, prominent essential services sectors, an unemployment rate of 6.0%, and an estimated employment growth of 4.6% in the past year as of September 2025.
-In this period, 6,232 residents were employed while the unemployment rate was 2.0% higher than Greater Brisbane's rate of 4.0%.
+Brassall has a mixed workforce with white and blue collar jobs, prominent essential services sectors, an unemployment rate of 6.0%, and estimated employment growth of 4.6% over the past year as of September 2025.
+In this month, 6,232 residents were employed while the unemployment rate was 2.0% higher than Greater Brisbane's rate of 4.0%.
+Workforce participation in Brassall was lower at 63.1%, compared to Greater Brisbane's 70.7%.

-Workforce participation lagged significantly at 58.3%, compared to Greater Brisbane's 64.5%.
-The leading employment industries among residents are health care & social assistance, retail trade, and education & training.
-Brassall shows strong specialization in manufacturing with an employment share 1.5 times the regional level, while professional & technical services have lower representation at 4.2% compared to the regional average of 8.9%.
-The area appears to offer limited local employment opportunities, indicated by the difference between Census working population and resident population counts.
+Census data showed that 10.0% of residents worked from home, possibly influenced by Covid-19 lockdowns.
+The leading employment industries were health care & social assistance, retail trade, and education & training.
+Manufacturing stood out with an employment share 1.5 times the regional level.
+However, professional & technical services had lower representation at 4.2%, compared to the regional average of 8.9%.

-Over the 12 months to September 2025, employment increased by 4.6%, labour force increased by 3.4%, leading to a 1.1 percentage point decrease in unemployment rate.
-In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a 0.5 percentage point drop in unemployment rate.
-State-level data from QLD as of 25-Nov shows employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that while overall employment is projected to expand by 6.6% over five years and 13.7% over ten years, growth rates vary significantly between industry sectors.
-Applying these projections to Brassall's employment mix indicates local employment should increase by 6.2% over five years and 13.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.
+Over the year to September 2025, employment increased by 4.6% and labour force grew by 3.4%, leading to a 1.1 percentage point drop in unemployment.
+In contrast, Greater Brisbane had employment growth of 3.8% and labour force growth of 3.3%, with a 0.5 percentage point decrease in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Brassall's employment mix suggests local employment should increase by 6.2% over five years and 13.2% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for local population projections.

 Frequently Asked Questions - Employment